 The Company has been facing capacity issues due to loss of key employees while meeting the need for servicing information requirements and providing clarifications to multiple investigating agencies, providing information to enable the ongoing asset monetisation and restructuring activities and meeting 'going concern' requirements.
-Further, challenges are being faced by the respective subsidiaries in terms of valuation of underlying assets insufficient quorum on the board, outbreak of COVID 19 and the lockdown restrictions imposed and consequent extended timelines for finalizing and adopting audited financial statements.
+Further, challenges are being faced by the respective subsidiaries in terms of valuation of underlying assets and extended timelines for finalizing and adopting audited financial statements.
 In view of the above, the Financial Statements of the subsidiary companies will not be available before the Annual General Meeting of the Company.
-Accordingly, the Company is unable to provide its Consolidated Financial Statement and salient features of the Financial Statements of the Company's subsidiaries and Joint Ventures in Form AOC- 1 as required under Section 129(3) of the Company's subsidiaries and Joint Ventures in Form AOC- 1 as required under Section 129(3) of the Companies Act, 2013 read with Companies (Accounts) Rules, 2014.
-Further, an application has been filed by the holding company from presenting its consolidated financial statement.
+Accordingly, the Company is unable to provide its Consolidated Financial Statement and salient features of the Financial Statements of the Company's subsidiaries and Joint Ventures in Form AOC- 1 as required under Section 129(3) of the Companies Act, 2013 read with Companies (Accounts) Rules, 2014.
+Further, an application has been filed by the holding company to the competent authority seeking an exemption for IL&FS Group including the Company from presenting its consolidated financial statement.